Beet, Blood Orange & Fennel Salad

 This salad is an early harbinger of summer and all the warm days to come.
 It’s dressed in a pleasantly puckery citrus vinaigrette that’s full of mint and, though we say it ourselves, the perfect companion for earthy sweet beets.
 We’ve topped the beets with slices of blood orange, onions, roasted fennel, and chèvre — so every forkful of the salad is a delightful mix of sweet, tart, crunchy, and creamy.

 Between the golden beets, the blood orange, and the bright green mint, this is a gorgeous salad, and ideally, it should be enjoyed on a sunny patio with the family.
 As light and refreshing as it is, the beets give it a certain hearty versatility.
-It would make a lovely side dish in a larger meal, or you could pair it with a protein — like a grilled salmon fillet or slices of rotisserie chicken — and give it the center of the plate.
+It would make a lovely side dish in a larger meal, or you could pair it with a protein — like a grilled salmon fillet — and give it the center of the plate.

 2 medium golden beets

 1 bulb fennel, quartered and sliced ½-inch strips, fronds reserved